ColinMink/scheduling-app/README.md

 COMMAND:rake db:load_csv 'DIRECTORY_PATH'

 DIRECTORY_PATH is the location of the directory containing the csv files.
-They are required to be named locations.csv, technicans,csv and work_orders.csv
+They are required to be named locations.csv, technicans.csv and work_orders.csv

 - [ ] Start the server